Creative Uses of the Close Up Shot in Filmmaking

 We get our answer as he approaches the bowling lane when the Coens use yet another close up to reveal his name via the patch on his shirt.

-Aspiring filmmakers should take note because this scene is a masterclass in how to introduce a character and it’s done almost entirely via the close-up.
+Aspiring filmmakers should take note because this scene is a masterclass in how to introduce a character and it’s done almost entirely via the CU.

-Now that we’ve thoroughly explored the close shot, let’s take a look at its variations, starting with the extreme close-up.
+Now that we’ve thoroughly explored the close shot, let’s take a look at its variations, starting with the ECU.

 Extreme Close-Up Shot Definition

 The extreme close up (“ECU” on a shot list) is an even tighter shot on a subject.
-The extreme close up shot frequently has the subject take up the majority or even all of the frame when used to frame a person.
+The shot frequently has the subject take up the majority or even all of the frame when used to frame a person.
 It often features only their facial features.

 We’ve got our extreme close up the shot definition, so let’s discuss when to use this shot.